sscolnick-IT/example_work/WELCOME_README.md

 - Bash
 - Python

-Currently its a bit of a work in progress as I get this caught up to my private repo.
+Each directory contains a README file of why I wrote the code and how it is functioning in my Virtualizaion Homelab.